 Parenting Without a Plan

 This kind of unconscious child-rearing left many of us scarred, feeling invisible and unloved.
-While our external needs were met with food, shelter, and clothes, inside we felt emotionally abandoned.
-Some of us turned to food, drugs, and unhealthy relationships to numb our pain.
-Today, this problem has only gotten worse with higher rates of depression and anxiety reported among teens and even children.
+While our external needs were met with food, shelter, and clothes, we felt emotionally abandoned on the inside.
+Some of us turned to drugs, alcohol, pornography, technology, and unhealthy relationships to numb our pain.
+Today, things have only gotten worse with higher rates of depression and anxiety among children and teens.
 Without deliberate, thoughtful parenting, kids often grow up into adults who struggle with a myriad of problems.